gaetawoo/djmmc/content/blog/20170713-gameknight999-survival-server.md

 menu: ""	# set to "main" to add to mainmenu
 draft: false
 ---
 There is a fun online server called the _Gameknight999 Network_, and it has a survival server, which most people on the server play.
 It's really fun, and it also has a system called Grief Protection, which allows you to create land claims that protect your builds.
-If someone does however manage to ruin your builds, use `/report (player) (reason)` and maybe a Staff  Member will come to the rescue.
-Also, they will add a new survival server on July 15, 2017.
+If someone does however manage to ruin your builds, use `/report (player) (reason)` and maybe a Staff Member or Admin will come to the rescue.
+You can't go to old survival, so do new Survival.

 <!--more-->